 Cash assistance is a dignified, cost-effective and flexible tool to address the most immediate and urgent needs of vulnerable refugees in crisis.
 By allowing conflict-affected civilians to independently determine and meet their respective essential priorities, short-term cash assistance boosts individual coping strategies and enables refugees to allocate scarce financial resources to their own household priorities.

 In Syria, UNRWA is running one of the largest cash assistance programmes anywhere in the world, helping Palestine refugees to meet part of their humanitarian needs with the dignity of choice.
-In 2017, UNRWA plans to distribute cash grants to 430,000 refugees through six distribution rounds, each covering two months of needs.
+In 2018, UNRWA plans to distribute cash grants to 418,000 refugees.
 Through its partners, comprising a network of banks and private companies present in all regions of Syria, UNRWA provides cash assistance in a flexible and timely manner with minimal financial risk.

 In Lebanon, 95 per cent of PRS are food insecure and greatly rely on UNRWA support to cover their basic needs.
-In 2017, 31,500 PRS families will continue to receive a monthly multipurpose cash grant.
-Cash for winterization will also be provided to 9,000 families.
+In 2018, 34,000 Palestine refugees from Syria (PRS) will receive a monthly multipurpose cash grant.

-In Jordan, cash will be distributed in 2017 to vulnerable and extremely vulnerable PRS who are expected to make up 85 per cent (15,300 individuals) of the overall caseload handled by the Agency.
+In Jordan, cash will be distributed in 2018 to 17,100 vulnerable and extremely vulnerable PRS.
 The purpose of the regular cash assistance component is to cover basic needs such as food, NFIs and shelter.